Assessment & Testing Services

 - attention deficit (ADHD)

 - memory difficulties

 - head injuries and other medically related cognitive difficulties

 - service connection evaluations for PTSD and mental health diagnosis

 Our comprehensive psychological assessments diagnose learning disabilities, attention deficit disorders (ADD & ADHD), memory problems, cognitive and emotional difficulties, and neuropsychological issues.
 We test patients of all ages, starting at 6 years old.
 Typical assessment patients we see are students experiencing academic problems and seeking accommodations from their school and people with medically related cognitive difficulties.

-Click here for our fee schedule.
-Our assessment fee is calculated based on take home income and ranges from $625-$1,125.
-We do not bill insurance carriers.
-We can supply clients with information regarding their treatment and payments if they file a claim with their insurance carrier but we cannot directly bill insurance.
+Our comprehensive assessment fee is calculated based on take home income and ranges from $625-$1,125.
+This fee is due at the first appointment.
+The only insurance carrier we are able to bill for comprehensive assessment is Willamette Valley Community Health.
+We are able to run HSA cards and supply clients with service documentation regarding their treatment and payments if they plan file a claim with their insurance carrier.

 ADD and ADHD Assessments

 We offer an abbreviated assessment for adults to diagnose attention and focus difficulties for $350.
 This abbreviated assessment is appropriate for those patients seeking diagnostic clarification and/or working with other providers regarding medication management or to inform treatment.
 This abbreviated assessment may not meet guidelines for seeking accommodations for difficulties in school or applying for public assistance.
 The above described learning disability/neuropsychological assessment is a better option.